Ax-0m/Ax-0m/README.md

 # Hi, I'm Prakhar

-breaking apis so you don't have to | backend dev | open to internships
+Breaking apis so you don't have to | backend dev

 By day: writing code that (hopefully) makes life easier.
 By night: exploring new frameworks, APIs, and the occasional side quest.